Jbleezy/BO2-Reimagined/README.md

 * Players start with 10000 points
 * Starting weapon (upgraded): decreased stock ammo by half
 * Max Ammo: decreased amount of ammo given from max stock to one clip
-* Max Ammo: unloads clip of all enemy players' weapons and takes away their grenades and claymores
+* Max Ammo: unloads clip of all enemy players' weapons and takes away their grenades and placeable mines
 * Double Points: decreased duration from 30 seconds to 15 seconds
 * Double Points: enemy players gain half points
 * Insta Kill: decreased duration from 30 seconds to 15 seconds